-In the 1970s, Warhol began expanding into new artistic mediums.
-He put together his first book, Andy Warhol's Index, in 1967, and released several other titles such as The Philosophy of Andy Warhol (From A to B and Back Again) and Exposures in the 1970s.
+In the 1970s, Warhol continued to explore other forms of media.
+He published such books as The Philosophy of Andy Warhol (From A to B and Back Again) and Exposures.
 Warhol also experimented extensively with video art, producing more than 60 films during his career.
 Some of his most famous films include Sleep, which depicts poet John Giorno sleeping for six hours, and Eat, which shows a man eating a mushroom for 45 minutes.

 Warhol also worked in sculpture and photography, and in the 1980s, he moved into television, hosting Andy Warhol's TV and Andy Warhol's Fifteen Minutes on MTV.

-Warhol died on February 22, 1987, at the age of 58.
-His personal life has been the subject of much debate and consideration.
+Warhol's enigmatic personal life has been the subject of much debate.
 He is widely believed to have been a gay man, and his art was often infused with homoerotic imagery and motifs.
 However, he claimed that he remained a virgin for his entire life.